About Me

 have retired some years before my A-levels, but he stayed until our course finished.
 I also remember

-him giving us a last lesson online before our final exams while he was in hospital, showing how much
+him giving us a lesson online before our final exams while he was in hospital, which shows how much

 he cared about his students.
 Without his great teaching, I am sure my path into a computer science